Squirrels, if not controlled, can cause significant damage to your house and backyard garden.

-Squirrels often also get lured to pet food also.
-So, keep your pet feeder inside once they have finished eating.
+Squirrels often also get lured to pet food.
+So, please keep your pet feeder inside once they have finished eating.
 It will also help you keep the other pests at bay.

 2- Repair all the holes and cracks

-Squirrels pose threat not only to your pressure-treated timber deck and attic but also to your wooden garage and sheds outdoors.
+Squirrels pose a threat not only to your pressure-treated timber deck and attic but also to your wooden garage and shed outdoors.

 They can cause havoc there and can hide under the house if threatened.

-So, it is important to get all the cracks and holes of your property repaired.
+So, it is important to get all the cracks and holes in your property repaired.
 Look out for crevices, gaps, and spaces in the doors, windows, and siding.